-two-seater sofas, long dining table with eight chairs, oil fired woodburner, three chairs.
+two sofas, dining table and chairs, oil fired woodburner.

 electric fan oven and hob, fridge, dishwasher.
 Stairs to first floor.

 roll top bath, WC, basin

 twin beds, hanging hooks.

 double bed, single bed, chaise longue.

 double bed, hanging hooks.